These 5 Internet Providers Make Installation a Breeze

 Xfinity also has a Self-Install Plus option (basically professional installation) for $39.99.

 Some AT&T plans let you pick self-installation for free, just like Xfinity.
-Other cases require professional installation—mainly if you’re signing up for one of AT&T’s fiber plans, since a fiber setup usually needs a professional to connect wiring to a utility box on the street.
+But it is harder to get, since your home needs to already be wired for fiber internet.
+If your home has never had AT&T Fiber, a professional will need to connect wiring to a utility box on the street.

-If you go pro with AT&T, the cost if free for a fiber plan but professional installation for a DSL plan will cost $99.00.
+Professional installation costs $99, and you can choose whether to rent AT&T’s gateway for $10 a month or provide your own.
 You may be able to get a Visa prepaid card as a sign-up bonus as well to offset the cost.

 How do you get it?